To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in May 2021.

 Selling is helping your prospects have the right information to make the right decision for themselves.

-That means you must always be providing them with the the information they need to make that right decision—both directly (through your offer copy, consult calls, and follow-up emails) and indirectly.
+This means you must provide them with the the information they need to make that right decision—both directly (through your offer copy, consult calls, and follow-up emails) and indirectly.

 But what exactly does indirect selling look like?